Khao Moo Dang Recipe (Thai Red Pork)

 • 1 tablespoon light soy sauce

-• 1 teaspoon tapioca starch optional, for thickening the sauce, mix with water
+• 1 teaspoon tapioca starch, optional, for thickening the sauce, mixed with water

 Instructions

-• Crush garlic and coriander root with a mortar and pestle.
+• Crush garlic and coriander root using a mortar and pestle until fine.

-• In a large mixing bowl, combine the garlic & coriander root mixture, Chinese five spice powder, white pepper, palm sugar, sesame oil, oyster sauce, light soy sauce, and tapioca starch.
-Add the food coloring and thoroughly mix one more time.
+• In a large mixing bowl, combine the garlic-coriander paste, Chinese five spice powder, white pepper, palm sugar, sesame oil, oyster sauce, light soy sauce, and tapioca starch.
+Add red food coloring and mix well.

-• Place a generous serving of steamed jasmine rice on a plate, then top it with slices of Thai red pork.
-Generously drizzle the sauce over the pork, and garnish with sliced cucumber and hard-boiled eggs.
+• Scoop steamed jasmine rice onto a plate.
+Top with sliced red pork, drizzle with sauce, and garnish with sliced cucumber and hard-boiled egg.

 Notes